OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 tread

-During my first experience with Keen Clearwater CNX, the traction proved to be excellent.
+On my first outing with the Keen Clearwater CNX, I found the traction to be superb.

-They are also quite tight, which gave me a stable footing on unpredictable terrain.
-I found them equally practical for climbing and downhill sections.
+They also fit snugly, offering a stable footing on unpredictable terrain.
+I found them equally practical for both climbing and downhill sections.

-On steeper surfaces, I noticed they had a slight slip at times, but overall they did their job and kept me going.
+Although I noticed a slight slip on steeper surfaces at times, overall they performed well and kept me moving.

 2. Durability